 Now, it’s been 5 years since I last emotionally ate.

-I no longer feel crazy and compulsive around food.
+I no longer feel crazy nor have compulsions with food.

 I eat when I’m hungry.
 I stop when I’m full.